Trim Your Tree With A Powerful Woman: Beyoncé, Hillary, & Serena Tree Toppers Are Here

 How could you not want to stare at these women all December long?

-The 3D sculpted toppers are bad ass and sell for roughly $107.oo.
+The 3D sculpted toppers are bad ass and sell for roughly £80 each.
 If that’s out of your price range, then fret not.
 They also offer Christmas cards featuring Bey, Hillz, Serena, Michelle Obama, Adele, and Jolie.
-A pack of six cards retails for around 10 bucks (considering the exchange rate.)
+A pack of six cards retails for £8.

 According to the Women To Look Up To site, the brand aims to “shine a light on modern female role models, be they world famous or working behind the scenes” in an effort to “further women’s position within society.”

 The company doesn’t only focus on famous women.
-As Konbini noted, they also offer custom services.
-Though the catch is unless you plan on visiting their offices in London anytime soon, a Christmas topper of mom, or grandma will have to wait.
+As Konbini noted, they also offer custom services so you could have a Christmas topper of mum, or grandma in time for 25th!

 Advertisement